Measles is a serious and highly contagious illness, which can affect adults as well as children.

 Notify the Medical Officer of Health as soon as you suspect measles – do not wait for a laboratory confirmation.

-Measles patients are infectious 5 days before and until 5 days after the rash appears (counting the day of rash onset as day 1).
+Measles patients are infectious from five days before the rash appears until five days after the rash appears (counting the day of rash onset as day 1).
 Implement Infection Prevention and Control measures, for example:

 - identify suitable triage and isolation areas for suspect measles cases